logchan/MusicRecognizingTrainer/README.md

 ### How to use

-1. Browse to select a folder containing all examed music clips
+1. Browse to select a folder containing all examed music clips.
 1. Use `Play Clip`, `Stop`, `Prev`, `Next` to control.
 The playlist is randomized.
 1. The name of the clip is hidden.
 Click the label to check your knowledge.
 1. To generate a new random list, use `Reset Playlist`.
+1. `Auto Play` causes the music to automatically begin when navigation happens (`Prev`, `Next`).
+1. `Random Begin` causes the program to select a random beginning point for that clip when navigation happens.